 My statistical expertise encompasses a range of tools, including linear and generalized linear models, latent variable models (confirmatory factor analysis, structural equation modeling), multilevel analysis, multiple imputation and analysis of multiply-imputed data.
 I also have programming skills in SAS, SPSS, R, Mplus and SQL.
 I am a SAS Certified Base Programmer and a SAS Certified Statistical Business Analyst.

-I have worked as a data scientist at Four Seasons Hotels and Resorts, and a business intelligence firm consulting the wealth management industry.
+I have worked as a data scientist at Four Seasons Hotels and Resorts, and at a business intelligence firm consulting the wealth management industry.
 I have also worked at Gallup, where I served concurrently as Regional Director, North America for the Gallup World Poll and Statistician for the Gallup Panel.